-In addition to these, however, there are other skills which are applicable to the actual organisation of counselling sessions.
-These basic skills will be discussed in some detail in Chapter 2, along with examples of the way they are used with clients.
+However, in addition to the skills and counsellor attitudes listed, other skills are applicable to the actual organisation of counselling sessions.
+These basic skills will be discussed in some detail in Unit 2, along with examples of the way they are used with clients.

 Counselling theory, on the other hand, deals with assumptions and hypotheses about the process of human development.
-The problems and difficulties which can arise at various stages throughout our lifespan, as a result of environmental or other influences, are also considered under the heading of counselling theory.
+The problems and difficulties that can arise at various stages throughout our lifespan, as a result of environmental or other influences, are also considered under the heading of counselling theory.
 The ways in which different forms of therapy and counselling approach these problems, as well as their individual methods of helping clients, have evolved alongside theories about human development and the acquisition of helpful and unhelpful behaviours.
-A summary of the three main approaches to counselling theory will be given in Chapter 2.
-Individual theories will be described in more detail in subsequent chapters.
+A summary of the three main approaches to counselling theory will be given in Unit 2.
+Individual theories will be described in more detail in subsequent units.